CARY MEMORIAL LIBRARY

 Materials selection is a critical and interpretive process.
 Reviews are the principal tool used in the selection of library materials and electronic resources.
 Staff members selecting library materials and electronic resources also consult bibliographic publications, publisher and vendor advertising and demonstrations, popular demand, and requests by library users.
 All acquisitions, whether purchased or donated, are evaluated using the following guidelines (listed alphabetically):

 - Relationship to collection

 - Significance of the work to local interest

 Guidelines for the evaluation of electronic resources also include:

 - Comparison of content with other available formats

 - Staff training

 RESOURCE SHARING WITH OTHER LIBRARIES

 Cary Memorial Library is a member of the Minuteman Library Network, whose community of 35 public and 7 academic libraries offers additional depth and variety of collections to which Cary Library users have access.
 Selection of materials for the Cary Library collection is done with an eye to the special strengths and the immediate availability of these other library collections.
 In the case of expensive electronic collections, group cooperative purchasing allows economically feasible access to these products for all member libraries and their users.

 The library welcomes input from the community concerning the collection.
 A suggestion for purchase procedure enables users to request that a particular item or subject be purchased by the library.
 All suggestions for purchase are evaluated using the same selections criteria as for other materials and are not automatically added to the collection.
 Those not purchased are acquired for library users by interlibrary loan wherever possible.
-The Suggest a Purchase form is available on this website.
+The Recommend an Item for Purchase form is available on the Minuteman Library Network’s website.